-Did you know that the innocent looking roses that you see today were once used to symbolise an unspoken code of secrecy and confidentiality?
+Did you know that the innocent looking roses that you see today were once used to symbolize an unspoken code of secrecy and confidentiality?
 In ancient times, the Romans would hang a rose on the ceilings of banquet halls and meeting rooms.
-Thisrose representsthat whatever that was discussed in this room will remain in this room.
-This practice ofrose symbolismwas called ‘sub-rosa’ that essentially means ‘under the rose’.
+This rose represents that whatever that was discussed in this room will remain in this room.
+This practice ofrose symbolism was called ‘sub-rosa’ that essentially means "under the rose".

 Ah, red roses, perhaps the most popular choice there is out there.
 Ask someone what does ared rose mean and chances are they will tell you it is ‘love’.
 Although they are not wrong, ared rose's meaningcan actually change depending on the type of red.
 For example, a standard red rose symbolises true love, romance and desire while a dark red rose represents passion and commitment.
 When both shades are combined into one lovely bouquet, the rose meaning transforms into appreciation and true respect, that’s why weddings typically consist of red roses with multiple shades.

 On a side note, you are probably not counting the number of red roses in each bouquet, but these numbers do actually have romantic implications attached to it.
 Usually, the most common numbers arethree red roses whichmean ‘I love you’ andtwelve red roses whichmean ‘be mine’.
 Bet you didn’t know that, right?

 Next on the list is the classic pinkrosethat carries themeaning of elegance.
 Due to their soft colours, pink roses are actually considered one of the gentlest roses out there.
 Like the red rose, a pink rose’s symbolism actually varies according to its shade.
 A light pink rose typically means innocence and grace while a dark pink rose connotes gratitude.
 When combined into a bouquet, they form the message of appreciation and admiration.